-35 Performance Comparison
+235 Performance Comparison

 To test the performance improvements realized by fundiversity, we compared computation time on standardized datasets across similar functions in other packages.
-We only compared packages that provide original functions not wrappers that depend on other packages to compute functional diversity indices.
+We only compared packages that provide original functions, not wrappers that depend on other packages to compute functional diversity indices.
+Six packages computed similar indices to fundiversity.
+Most indices are also computed by the FD::dbFD() function, but the comparison would be unfair as it computes many indices in a single call, while functions original functions, not wrappers that depend on other packages to compute functional diversity indices.
 Six packages computed similar indices to fundiversity.
 Most indices are also computed by the FD::dbFD() function, but the comparison would be unfair as it computes many indices in a single call, while functions in fundiversity only compute single indices.
 We considered functions from: adiv (Pavoine, 2020), BAT (Cardoso et al., 2015), betapart (Baselga & Orme, 2012), hillR (Li, 2018), mFD (Magneville et al., 2022), and FD (Laliberté et al., 2014) (see Table 2 for the correspondence between packages).
 A continuously updated version of this section can be found in the performance comparison vignette within the fundiversity package with vignette("fundiversity_2-performance", package = "fundiversity").